Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

-Doctors use ultrasound to calculate the amniotic fluid index.
-This index is a way of measuring the amount of fluid in your uterus.
+Doctors use ultrasound to measure the amount of amniotic fluid in your uterus.

 If you're near the end of your pregnancy, you may not need treatment.
-Depending on what's causing low amniotic fluid and how close you are to delivery, your doctor may want to try to start (induce) labor.
+Depending on what's causing the problem and how close you are to delivery, your doctor may want to try to start (induce) labor.

 Current as of:

-Medical Review:Kathleen Romito, MD - Family Medicine & Rebecca Sue Uranga, MD - Obstetrics and Gynecology
+Medical Review:Kathleen Romito MD - Family Medicine & RSURemoved

 To learn more about Healthwise, visit Healthwise.org.